ss-plus/reversed-shadowsocks-libev/README.md

 # reversed-shadowsocks-libev
-Reversed shadowsocks-libev package for ss-plus.
+The reversed edition of shadowsocks-libev built for ss-plus.